simonli357/ecse683/readme.md

 #### Integration with Simulator
 - In Gazebo: Use ROS Noetic and the provided simulator instructions to spawn the ego vehicle, apply optimized controls, and track obstacles.
 - Add noise to the dynamics model to test robustness.

+### Additional Information

+#### Examples & Configuration

+- **Configuration Space:**
+  The configuration space consists of the vehicle’s full state, represented by its position (x, y) and orientation (θ).
+In this example, the degree of freedom is 3 (x, y, θ).
+The environment (task space) further includes obstacle positions and lane constraints.

+- **Task Space:**
+  The task space is defined by the goal of overtaking a static obstacle while adhering to speed limits and maintaining a safe distance from obstacles.
+This includes the spatial boundaries and lane positions that the vehicle must respect.

+- **State & Action:**
+  - **State:** The state is characterized by the vehicle’s position (x, y), its yaw angle (θ), and additional environmental factors (like obstacle positions).
+  - **Action:** The control inputs, or actions, are the velocity (v) and steering angle (δ) applied to the vehicle.

+#### Method Description

+- **Approach:**
+  This project uses an optimization-based approach.
+Two primary methods are implemented:
+  - **Direct Collocation:** Utilizes CasADi for formulating and solving the optimal control problem via discretization and IPOPT.
+  - **iLQR (iterative Linear Quadratic Regulator):** Implements a quadratic approximation of the cost and linearized dynamics to iteratively compute optimal controls.

+- **Ensuring Physical Limits:**
+  Physical limits are strictly enforced as constraints within the optimization formulations.
+The vehicle dynamics (modeled via the kinematic bicycle model) have explicit bounds on both velocity (`v ∈ [v_min, v_max]`) and steering angle (`δ ∈ [δ_min, δ_max]`).
+Additionally, collision avoidance is maintained by enforcing a safety margin around obstacles.

+#### Limitations

+- **Performance & Robustness:**
+  While the optimization and iLQR methods provide effective control strategies for the overtaking task, the methods are not guaranteed to work 100% of the time.
+Limitations include:
+  - **Sensitivity to Initial Conditions:** The solver's performance can be affected by the choice of initial guesses.
+  - **Local Minima:** Nonlinear optimization may converge to suboptimal solutions in complex scenarios.
+  - **Modeling Approximations:** The kinematic bicycle model is an approximation and may not capture all the nuances of real vehicle dynamics, especially at higher speeds or during aggressive maneuvers.
+  - **Numerical Issues:** Solver convergence (both IPOPT and iLQR) can be sensitive to parameter tuning and external disturbances.

+  These factors imply that while the method works reliably under controlled conditions, real-world uncertainties might cause occasional deviations from the optimal trajectory.

 ### Results